Space to Travel & navigate

 Thales Alenia Space has leveraged its expertise in satellite constellations and navigation to address new markets calling for new navigation and geolocation capabilities, like Kineis, the first French constellation dedicated to the Internet of Things (IoT), and Omnispace, for which the first two nanosatellites, built under our prime contractorship, were successfully launched in 2022.
 These disruptive technology programs are being pursued in partnership with small and mid-sized firms and startups.

-We are playing a leading role in the Kinéis constellation as system architect and in charge of the ground segment and payloads.
+We are playing a leading role in the Kinéis constellation as system architect and responsible for the payloads.
 This future constellation of 25 nanosatellites will cover a broad spectrum of applications, from ship tracking, fish stock management and the “blue economy” to safety and security of people, environmental monitoring and weather data collection.

 The next decade will also see satellite navigation extended to the Moon.
 Thales Alenia Space is working on several studies for ESA’s Moonlight initiative with a view to establishing reliable cislunar communications and navigation services to support the next generation of government and private lunar exploration missions.